-- 23.1.
-We monitor attendance carefully and address poor or irregular attendance without delay.
+23.1 We monitor attendance carefully and address poor or irregular attendance without delay.
 We will always follow up with parent /carers when pupils are not at school.
 This means we need to have at least two contact numbers for parent /carers.
-Parent/carers should remember to update the school as soon as possible if the numbers. - 23.2.
-If there is a concern a child may be missing from education (CME), the academy's DSL will follow Nottingham City protocols and procedures for reporting CME. - 23.3.
-If assistance is required from the Trust attendance team this would be communicated either through email, COMPS, telephone, or face to face dependent on urgency. - 23.4.
-Woodlands Principal, Lead DSL, deputy DSL and attendance team meet weekly to discuss attendance and safeguarding.
+Parent/carers should remember to update the school as soon as possible if the numbers.

+- 23.2 If there is a concern a child may be missing from education (CME), the academy's DSL will follow Nottingham City protocols and procedures for reporting CME.
+The Trust attendance team ensure all our pupils are safe by tracking attendance daily, home visit welfare checks will be completed by the team for any pupil who is absent for consecutive days and there are concerns.
+A member of the attendance team attends the weekly safeguarding meeting so that information can be shared and actioned related to missing children or persistent absentees as a precaution to prevent a child from going missing. - 23.3 We will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse, exploitation and neglect and to help prevent the risks of going missing in future.
+This includes informing the local authority if a child leaves the academy without a new school being named and adhering to requirements with respect to sharing information with the local authority, when applicable when removing a child's name from the admission register at non-standard transition points. - 23.4 If assistance is required from the Trust attendance team this would be communicated either through email, COMPS, telephone, or face to face dependent on urgency.
+If a staff member suspects that a child is suffering from harm or neglect, we will follow local child protection procedures, including with respect to making reasonable enquiries.
+We will make an immediate referral to the local authority children's social care team, and the Police, if the child is in immediate danger or at risk of harm. - 23.5 Staff are trained in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to being missing, such as travelling to conflict zones, FGM and forced marriage. - 23.6 Woodlands Principal, Lead DSL, deputy DSL and attendance team meet weekly to discuss attendance and safeguarding.
 Information and actions can be shared at this meeting relating to missing children or persistent absentees as a precaution to prevent a child going missing.